 7. Auto Check-in

-Event organizers can easily gather information on the number of people attending an event or a trade show and view their profiles in real-time by setting up beacons to simulate check-ins at the entrance of the conference venue.
+Event organizers can easily gather information on the number of people attending an event or a trade show and view their profiles in real-time by setting up beacons to simulate check-ins at the conference venue entrance.
 This requires no action from the user’s side.
-If the user has downloaded the app and enabled bluetooth on his/her mobile device, the app will automatically check-in as soon as the user walks into the venue.
+If the user has downloaded the app and enabled Bluetooth on his/her mobile device, the app will automatically check-in as soon as the user walks into the venue.

-Thus, by enabling brands to breathe life into the traditional event experience, beacons are believed to be an integral part of any company’s digital strategy in the near future.
+Thus, by enabling brands to breathe life into the traditional event experience, beacons are an integral part of any company’s digital strategy shortly.